KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 The currently selected chart is still loaded independently through `BinanceRestService` and updated through `BinanceWebSocketService`.

 This separation is intentional:
-- `MarketCacheService` supports market bootstrap and future screening;
+- `MarketCacheService` supports market bootstrap and screening;
 - selected-symbol chart loading uses a fresh authoritative source;
 - chart correctness is more important than avoiding reloads;
-- redundant reloads caused by internal selection restoration are not acceptable and must be suppressed.
+- redundant reloads caused by internal selection restoration are not acceptable and must be suppressed;
+- changing screen/filter settings must not be treated as a reason to reload the selected chart.

 ## Real-time policy